Hide UI Element Built-In Script

 ! (jiraHelper.project?.key in ["SPD"])

-The section on conditions in Web Items is relevant here too.
+The section on conditions on the Web Items page is relevant here too.

 The following shows the menu "before and after" you save the "hide items" built-in script: